 Many new members rallied around the idea and pitched in with countless hours of volunteer time to make the first convention held in Victoria, BC in May 1998.
 This first convention was a monumental success with 138 attendees.

-Subsequent conventions have been held in Halifax, Ottawa, Jasper, Windsor, Kelowna, La Malbaie, Regina, St-John’s, Victoria, Québec City, Banff, Toronto, Whistler, Montreal, Calgary, and St. Andrews in 2017.
+Subsequent conventions have been held in Halifax, Ottawa, Jasper, Windsor, Kelowna, La Malbaie, Regina, St-John’s, Victoria, Québec City, Banff, Toronto, Whistler, Montreal, Calgary, St. Andrews, Winnipeg in 2018, and Charlottetown in 2019.

 It should be noted that the Crane Rental Association of Canada would not be where it is today without the efforts of countless volunteers, in particular the present and past Directors.